 A Dog’s Daily Diet

 The best way to feed your dog what they need is to set up a regular feeding schedule with the same brand of dog food.
 That way their digestive system knows when it’s time to eat, and their digestive juices can start up at the same time each day.
+If you suspect a nutritional deficit consider upgrading to a more premium dog food.
+This will insure that they’re getting more of what they need in the form of high-quality proteins, and less of what they don’t in the form of vegetable and grain fillers.

 Regularly changing your dogs feeding habits can cause them undue digestive stress and can lead to problems, not to mention make them incredibly antsy for their next meal.
 When they have the regularity of a daily feeding time or times they can get into the routine and know what to expect.